Mikejo5000/vsts-docs-pr/docs/pipelines/languages/dotnet-core.md

 # .NET Core

 This guidance explains how to build .NET Core projects.
-Before you read this topic, you should complete one of the quickstarts and create a basic build pipeline: [designer](../get-started-designer.md) or [YAML](../get-started-yaml.md).
+Before you read this topic, you should complete one of the quickstarts and understand how to create a basic build pipeline: [designer](../get-started-designer.md) or [YAML](../get-started-yaml.md).

 ::: moniker range="tfs-2017"